All Episodes

 And one of them is when you leave office, you're gone.

-You you don't stay public.
+You don't stay public.

 This is what he believes.

-This he believes that's the right thing to do.
+He believes that's the right thing to do.

-And I I firmly believe that's why, besides the scheduling conflict, that he thought it best not to go.
+And I firmly believe that's why, besides the scheduling conflict, that he thought it best not to go.

-Now contrast that with Bill Clinton, who still can't get over the fact that he's not there, meaning in the White House, and desperately wants to get back.
+Now, contrast that with Bill Clinton, who still can't get over the fact that he's not there, meaning in the White House, and desperately wants to get back.

-And I believe when I heard that Barack Obama plans to live in Washington after his term of office expires, if it does.
+And I believe when I heard that Barack Obama plans to live in Washington after his term of office expires, if it does, that told me a lot.

 No president stays in town.